 - 1. Download the latest SSG Release OVAL ZIP file onto the target system - 2.
 Unzip the downloaded file and cd into the directory - 3.
-Make sure that you have the openscap-scanner package installed - - You can get the list of available profiles by running oscap info ssg-<OS>-ds.xml - For example, to run the STIG profile on CentOS 7, you would run the following command:
+Make sure that you have the openscap-scanner package installed - 4.
+Run oscap xccdf eval --profile <profile_name> --results ~/scan-output.xml --report ~/scan-output.html ssg-<OS>-ds.xml - You can get the list of available profiles by running oscap info ssg-<os>-ds.xml - For example, to run the STIG profile on CentOS 7, you would run the following command: